BeyondQuality/beyondquality/research/public_speaking.md

 @KariKakkonen: Balanced slides with enough content (for notes) but not too much (so people won't read but listen to you).

+@basdijkstra: The less text there is on your slides, the better - people either read the slide or listen to you, not both

 ### 3. Plan for interaction